 - The tools provided make it easy to connect with your Internet audience.
 Drupal has tools like network integration, feeds, and search engine optimization tools etc that help you to connect with your viewers easily.

 - We’ve left the best for last….
 Drupal is free.
-It is included with most professional web hosting packages and installed with just a few clicks.
+Professional web hosting packages include Drupal as a click-to-install addon.

-Although the power of this content management system is vast, some have commented that Drupal is not very user friendly.
-The learning curve is steep, but for professionals in the Internet industry, it is well worth the time invested in learning this powerhouse of Internet tools.
+- Although the power of this content management system is vast, some have commented that Drupal is not very user friendly.
+The time invested to learn Drupal’s system is well worth the investment.
+The learning curve is steep.
+But the good news is that it’s time well spent.
+Web design with Drupal offers a powerhouse of Internet tools.

-There can be only one search engine God, and it’s Google by a mile.
-Organic search engine traffic (i.e., traffic that is not paid for) changes everything for a small business – the business outlook, the sales, the incoming inquiries, so the way your sites are rated, ranked, and indexed in Google is imperative.
+Since there can be only one search engine God, and it’s Google by a mile.
+Get your website ranked and indexed in Google.
+It changes everything for a small business – the business outlook, the sales, the incoming inquiries.
 And Drupal provides the means at which to achieve that.

-So worry not.
-This is one content management system that has it all and will please the Google Gods.
+In closing, worry not.
+When it comes to the pros and cons of Drupal web design, this is one content management system that has it all and will please the Google Gods.